-An ideal choice when performance, color texture, ease of maintenance, & durability are of the highest importance making it a favored countertop material.
+An ideal choice when performance, color texture, ease of maintenance, & durability are of the highest importance making it a favored Charelston Granite Countertop material.

 A metamorphic rock formed when limestone undergoes intense heat & pressure, found primarily across Europe and India, forming in a range of colors dependent on its mineral combination.
 Color & true beauty will intensify over time and with use.

 Typically softer than granite, it tends to stain, etch and scratch more easily.
 However, there are many simple precautions you can take that will keep marble looking like new for years to come!
 Marble is commonly used for fireplace, bar-top, backsplash and bathroom designs.

 An easily identifiable stone due to its bands of alternating colors like red, yellow, brown, and black from the intergrowths of the quartz and moganite.
 Onyx is a unique natural stone that originates from dripstone deposits of limestone caves.
 When water drips from stalactites and stalagmites within these caves and evaporates a compound called calcium carbonate is left behind.
 This causes the stone’s colorful veins, swirls, and patterns unique to onyx.